trueos/pcbsd/src-qt5/docs/install.rst

 will enable this screen.
 Any available disks will be listed in the box below the "ZFS Virtual Device Mode" drop-down menu.
 Select the desired level of redundancy, then the desired number of disks.

-.. note:: the PC-BSD® installer requires you to use entire disks (not partitions) when adding additional disks to the pool.
+.. note:: the TrueOS® installer requires you to use entire disks (not partitions) when adding additional disks to the pool.

 While ZFS will let you use disks of different sizes, this is discouraged as it will decrease storage capacity and ZFS performance.

-The PC-BSD® installer supports the following ZFS configurations:
+The TrueOS® installer supports the following ZFS configurations:

 * **mirror:** requires a minimum of 2 disks.